 There are many ways to access the hip in order to perform a hip replacement.
 One of the best techniques involves an approach through the front of the thigh in what is called a Direct Anterior Approach (described by Heuter and popularised by Laude).

-The incision is smaller, although importantly no muscles are cut, allowing a much faster return to function and a significant reduction post-operative pain.
+The incision is smaller and importantly no muscles are cut, allowing a much faster return to function and a significant reduction post-operative pain.
 Doctor Young has performed more than 600 hip replacements with this technique and is the only surgeon in the region to offer it with such experience.

 Surgery takes about one hour, with patients up and walking either the same day or early the next.
 Hospital stays are typically two to three days.